StephenKing/t3cm16-jenkins-pipeline/content.md

 # Continuous Delivery

-## mit Jenkins und den Pipeline Plugins
+## using Jenkins and the Pipeline Plugins

 Steffen Gebert (@StGebert, first.last@typo3.org)